 Galinhada is the Brazilian version of arroz con pollo.
 It’s a traditional brazilian dish from the state of Minas Gerais.
 A complete meal ideal to serve a hungry crowd of family members or friends.

 You’ll find them on the streets of Brazil.
 Pastels are Brazilian fried pastries filled with an assortment of sweet and savory fillings like cheese, chicken, shrimp, hearts of palm, or meat.

 Pastel dough is more like spring rill than empanada dough as their crust is thinner and crispier.
 They typically come in the shape of a half circle or a rectangle.

 An Entire World of Brazilian Foods to Explore!

 Believe it or not, these 19 Brazilian foods do not cover the entire spectrum of the Brazilian diet.
-There are so many more delicious Brazilian dishes to explore.
+There are so many more traditional Brazilian dishes to explore.
 Can you believe your luck?